3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-intro-to-jsx.md

 * Use JSX to add a `h2` tag that says "I specialize in..."

 * Follow along with the wire-frame to create 3 specialization cards.
-Use a service like [Placehold.it](https://placeholder.com) for temporary pictures.

 * Specialty data:
 ```